 3.2 Title Review and Cure.
 Purchaser shall notify Seller in writing (the "Title Notice") at least five (5) days prior to the expiration of the Due Diligence Period, which exceptions to title (including Survey matters), if any, will not be accepted by Purchaser (the "Title Review Period").
 If Purchaser fails to notify Seller in writing of its disapproval of any exceptions to title prior to the expiration of the Title Review Period, Purchaser shall be deemed to have approved the condition of title (including Survey matters) to the Property as then reflected in the Title Commitment and on the Survey, excluding all Monetary Liens (hereinafter defined).
 Seller shall notify Purchaser in writing within five (5) business days after its receipt of the Title Notice, indicating which objections to title (and Survey) Seller will cure (the "Cure Notice").
 If Seller fails to timely deliver the Cure Notice to Purchaser, Seller shall be deemed to have elected not to cure any of the objections specified in the Title Notice at or prior to Closing.
 Seller shall have no obligation to cure title objections except liens of an ascertainable amount created by, under or through Seller and any mechanics' and materialmen's liens (or, at Seller's election, bond around in accordance with applicable State law and Title Company requirements if the same is being validly contested in good faith) filed against the Property, unless the same arise by, through or under Purchaser, its employees, agents or contractors ("Monetary Liens").
-Purchaser shall have until the expiration of the Earnest Money and neither party hereto shall have any further obligations hereunder except for any indemnity provisions or other provisions of this Agreement that specifically survive the termination of this Agreement.
+Purchaser shall have until the expiration of the Due Diligence Period to provide Seller with written notice indicating that either (A) Purchaser waives the objections that Seller has not agreed to cure (whereby such exceptions shall be deemed Permitted Exceptions); or (B) Purchaser elects to terminate this Agreement in which event Purchaser shall receive a prompt refund of the Earnest Money and neither party hereto shall have any further obligations hereunder except for any indemnity provisions or other provisions of this Agreement that specifically survive the termination of this Agreement.
 If Seller does not receive such a notice from Purchaser then Purchaser shall be deemed to have elected option (A) above.
-Seller after the date of this Agreement, the term "Permitted Exceptions" shall mean:
+Seller agrees to remove any exceptions or encumbrances to title which are created by, under or through Seller after the date of this Agreement and which are not permitted by the terms of this Agreement.
+As used in this Agreement, the term "Permitted Exceptions" shall mean: